 - INTRO: if you've made it this far, then you've shown some endurance.
 You've graduated 2* high school and now it's time to go to 3* college.
 This will take more time and commitment, but it will payoff in the end and lead the way to 4* champs.
 With active play, you can champ all 3*s within 16 weeks, which is 3.7 months.
 During this time, your roster will get strong and diverse, giving you multiple teams and strategies to fight with.
 You'll be able to take down almost any opponent.

 - How to Spend your ISO: this is simple, spend it on leveling up and champing your 3*s.
 Don't spend it on 4*s unless you have a really good reason (like beating DDQ's Crash of the Titans).
 It will be a relief having all 3*s champed when you start leveling up those expensive 4*s.
 I think it's best to setup a champing assembly line.
-I level them up as I get their covers instead of leaving them at level 40 until they have 13 covers and 125K ISO.
-I will leave them at level 120 before champing them because the ISO leveling cost jumps at that point.
+I level them up as I get their covers, instead of leaving them at level 40 with 13 covers.
+I will leave them at level 120 before champing them because the ISO-leveling-cost jumps at that point.

 - Bonus Heroes (BH): this is a life saver and a way to combat random covers.
 At first, I set my BH to the best characters in the tier, like Dr Strange, Thanos, Iron Man Model 40 (IM40) and Iron Fist.
 Once they were champed, I set it to the characters that were close to 13 covers so that I could keep champing 3*s.
 Once I started getting so many 3* covers that I didn't need that help, I set my BH to my lowest covered 3*s so there won't be any stragglers at the end of 16 weeks.